ksindi/managers-playbook/README.md

 ## Effective teams

 It's your job as a manager to make sure your team is running as effectively as possible.
-To that end, every high performing team should possess six key attributes:
+To that end, every high performing team should possess three key attributes:

 1. **Autonomy**: Teams should operate in a manner where their work streams are independent of other teams.
 This allows them to make decisions without requiring approvals from outside their team.
+Moreover, teams should be able to operate with minimal overhead.
+This is accomplished by having great developer tooling and a clear processes (e.g. testing, change management, etc.).
 2. **Mastery of Domain**: Teams should be experts in their specific domain.
 This encompasses a deep knowledge of the product, the code base, and the business landscape.
 3. **Purpose**: Teams need to comprehend the larger picture and discern how their contributions align with it.
 This understanding lends clarity to the 'why' behind their tasks.
-4. **Clarity**: Ruthlessly prioritize your projects and make sure your team isn't fragmented across too many initiatives.
+In addition, ruthlessly prioritize your projects and make sure your team isn't fragmented across too many initiatives.
 This allows them to focus on the most important work.
-Swarm where possible.
-5. **Urgency**: The best engineers want to be challenged and to work on projects that matter.
+Swarm where possible so that everyone feels like they're driving towards a common goal and there is knowledge sharing.
+Finally, The best engineers want to be challenged and to work on projects that matter.
 Teams should be tackling problems that are both important and urgent.
-6. **Efficiency**: Teams should be able to operate with minimal overhead.
-This is accomplished by having great developer tooling and a clear processes (e.g. testing, change management, etc.).

-Lacking these pillars, teams risk being less effective and may experience diminished motivation.
+Lacking these pillars (credit to Dan Pink), teams risk being less effective and may experience diminished motivation.

-For further reading, check out [Team Topologies](https://www.amazon.com/Team-Topologies-Organizing-Business-Technology/dp/1942788819) and https://mythulu.medium.com/3-missing-elements-in-dan-pinks-motivation-theory-5f98c7b4d021.
+For further reading, check out [Team Topologies](https://www.amazon.com/Team-Topologies-Organizing-Business-Technology/dp/1942788819), which goes deeper into team organization theory.

 ## Coaching